arcsecond-io/oort/docs/index.md

 * One must login first before uploading, with the command `oort login`.
 It will locally store the necessary credentials used for uploading. **Keep these credentials safe**.
 * If uploading for an organisation, Oort must necessarily be run someone who is a member of it.
-* To determine the Night Log date, Oort reads the FITS or XISF header and look for any of the following keywords: `DATE`, `DATE-OBS` and `DATE_OBS`.
-Dates are assumed to be local ones.
-* **"Nights" run from local noon to local noon.** That is, all data files whose date is in the morning, until 12am, is considered as part of the night that just finished.
-The Night Log date is that of the starting noon.